DevonHenderson/DevonHenderson/README.md

   ⛰️ Exploration RPG
   🔎 Random Dungeon Generation

+_Update 2026: Still working on these projects, mostly the 3D game.
+Non-Euclidean geometry is a nightmare to get right!_

 ---

 <!-- Life Updates -->
 ### 🧑 Life Updates
-  🏡 Bought a house and currently working on creating a garden
+  🏡 Bought a house and enjoying getting out in the garden and workshop

-  📚 Reading: *The Lord of the Rings: The Fellowship of the Ring* – J.R.R Tolkien
+  📚 Reading: *The Karazan Quartet (Four Book Series)* – V.M Jones

-  💼 Career: Recently got an office job in Dunedin.
-Keeps me busy throughout the week
+  💼 Career: Started a job in IT in November 2025.
+Has been keeping me extremely busy throughout the week and loving every minute of it!

 ---

 <!-- Last Updated -->
 <p align="center">
-  <i>Last updated: <strong>October 5, 2025</strong></i>
+  <i>Last updated: <strong>February 16, 2026</strong></i>
 </p>